CSCfi/csc-user-guide/docs/computing/running/lustre.md

 ## File striping and alignment

 In order to gain from the Lustre performance, your data should be distributed across many OSTs.
 The distribution across many OSTs is called file striping.
 During file striping, a file is split in chunks of bytes and are located on different OSTs, so that the read/write operations to perform faster.
 The default stripe size is 1 MB on our Lustre.
 As we use the network during file striping, depending on the workload of OSSs and OSTs, the performance is not always as expected.
 It is important that each process access different stripe of a file during parallel I/O, this can be achieved through stripe alignment.
-THis si the procedure where a process access the file at offsets of the stripe boundaries.
+This is the procedure where a process access the file at offsets of the stripe boundaries.
 Moreover, an MPI process is better to access as less OSTs/OSSs as possible to avoid network contention.
 When the stripes are aligned then can be uniform distributed on each OST.

 !["Lustre file striping"](../../img/file_striping.png = 640x480)
 *Lustre file striping and alignment*